 As Professor of Cellular Biology at Pierre and Marie Curie Faculty of Medicine, Jean Chambaz was head of Endocrine Biochemistry at La Pitié-Salpêtrière Hospital.
 In 1999, he created a joint INSERM-UPMC research unit in the field of Metabolism and Intestinal Differentiation, which in 2007 merged with the Cordeliers Research Center, of which he became deputy director.

 In 2005, he created the Institute of Doctoral Education at UPMC.
 From 2008 to 2011, he presided over the Council for Doctoral Education of the European University Association (EUA).
 Jean Chambaz was a member of the EUA board from 2015 to 2018.
-He was President of the Coordination of French Research-Intensive Universities (CURIF) from 2014 to 2018.
-He was elected head of the League of European Research Universities (LERU) in 2018.
+He was President of the Coordination of French Research-Intensive Universities (CURIF) from 2014 to 2018 and was elected head of the League of European Research Universities (LERU) in 2018.

 Secretarial Office of the Presidency: